TPLxxA/project/PROCESS.md

 Current issues:
 - Selecting month via line chart is counterintuitive, should use dropdown or slider instead
 - Text in pie charts is ugly, should fix with tooltip
-- dropdown cannot access data from dataLoaded, meaning graphs cannot be updated
 - dropdown function has a lot of repetition (purely stylistic)
 - Pie charts won't update (bar + table not tested)

 Fixed issues:
 - None of the graphs have legends yet.
 Opted to only make legend for bar chart, as I felt like the other graphs didn't need one (maybe pie chart but in a different format than the traditional legend)
 - x axis on line chart should display months, but doesn't yet. x axis now displays months
 - Table won't appear (but probably works under the hood).
 Changed svg to div, since tables are html, not d3.
 Still ugly
 - Cannot listen for bootstrap dropdown click event, meaning I can't update the data Can now select ranking weight, just have to update data now
+- dropdown cannot access data from dataLoaded, meaning graphs cannot be updated Graphs can now be properly updated (but pie charts don't work yet)

 Done:
 - Made github pages
 - Added colors to bar chart corresponding to matchup vs. Landorus-T so it's easy to understand

+# Tue 23:
+Current issues:
+- Selecting month via line chart is counterintuitive, should use dropdown or slider instead
+- Text in pie charts is ugly, should fix with tooltip
+- dropdown function has a lot of repetition (purely stylistic)
+- Pie charts won't update (bar + table not tested)